 - Difficulty value: This is the difficulty of stroke holes based on data from course rating

 - Ranking: Ranking the holes 1-18 based on difficulty value

 - Odds/Even Distribution: Odds on the front, evens on the back

 - Stroke index: Incooperates the triad method and Appendix E of the rules of handicapping to organize the stroke allocation

 - Stroke Index (Override): This is what the club is currently using for stroke holes.

 - Tee Rating (Override) : This tee uses specfic handicap stroke holes different that all the other tees

-- To learn more about the Appendix E, please review the explanation on page 98-99 in the Rules of Handicapping which can be found in the following link.
+- To learn more about the Appendix E, please review the Rules of Handicapping which can be found in the following link.